tyjo/dystruct/README.md

 The [convertf](https://github.com/DReichLab/AdmixTools/tree/master/convertf) program converts between several standard formats including: EIGENSTRAT (used by Dystruct), PED, and ANCESTRYMAP.

 The generation times file contains one line per individual giving the generation time the individual was alive.
 Generation times are necessarily imprecise due to uncertainty in carbon-date estimates or estimates of the date for each culture.
-In practice we found that precise dates are necessary to infer historical relationships.
+In practice we found that precise dates are unnecessary to infer historical relationships.

-It is recommended to reduce the number of distinct generation times used to be 15 or fewer, either grouping individuals within the same culture, or grouping generation times into a smaller number of bins.
-A script to bin generation times is available under ``supp/scripts/bin_sample_times.py``.

 ### Arguments